Commingled Assets and Transmutation

 - Retirement accounts

 - Real estate portfolios

 Separate property brought into the marriage may become commingled with marital property, re-characterizing the property as marital property.
 Divorcing spouses often face intense disputes over the characterization of separate property as commingled assets, particularly in divorces involving individuals of high net worth.

 Marital property laws in New York are complex.
 Don’t trust your financial future or your settlement to what your spouse’s lawyer deems fair.
 At the firm of Jonathan D. Katz, Attorney at Law, we have been helping people protect their rights and financial interests in divorce for more than a quarter of a century.Call the Experienced Divorce Attorney, Jonathan Katz

-Contact our offices in New Paltz, New York, to arrange a free consultation about your property settlement.
+Contact our offices in New Paltz, New York, to arrange a consultation about your property settlement.
 When I meet to discuss your concerns, I will go over your current circumstances and clearly explain the laws of property transmutation in the state.